con1980/rockbuster_SQL/README.md

 Answer business intelligence (BI) questions by querying Data sets with SQL, creating a data dictionary and finally visualize findings with TABLEAU.

 ## Introduction
-Rockbuster Stealth LLC i s a movie rental company that used to have stores around the world.
-Facing stiff competition from streaming services such as Netflix and Amazon Prime, the Rockbuster Stealth management team i s planning to use i ts existing movie l icenses to launch an online video rental service i n order to stay competitive.
+Rockbuster Stealth LLC is a movie rental company that used to have stores around the world.
+Facing stiff competition from streaming services such as Netflix and Amazon Prime, the Rockbuster Stealth management team is planning to use its existing movie licenses to launch an online video rental service in order to stay competitive.

 ## Key questions and objectives
-The Rockbuster Stealth Management Board has asked a series of business questions and they expect data-driven answers that they can use for their 2020 company strategy.
+The Rockbuster Stealth Management Board has asked a series of business questions and they expect data-driven answers which they can use for their 2020 company strategy.
 Here are the main questions they’d l ike to answer:

 - Which movies contributed the most/least to revenue gain?